quyendang/OpenCore-Guide/README.md

 - HECI to IMEI
 * Do NOT do these in the config.plist nor in DSDT/SSDT.

-* Do NOT rename EC0 to EC as this can cause an incompatible kext (AppleAPIC) to load and cause strange issues at any time or a non bootable system.
+* Do NOT rename EC0 to EC as this can cause an incompatible kext (AppleAPIEC) to load and cause strange issues at any time or a non bootable system.

  * For X299 systems only:
 - PC00 to PCI0 : Since the PC00 device has many PCI devices, recommend using Patch methods than rename using SSDT.